deadsy/grbl_stm32f4/README.md

 ## Status

 * Non-volatile EEPROM storage of configuration parameters is not currently supported.
 The EEPROM facility is being faked with RAM based storage.
 The desired machine parameters should be compiled into the firmware.

+* The CDC USB serial device implemented on the board is not as reliable as it needs to be.
+Pending bug fixes the option of a normal serial port using the USART hardware has been implemented.
+This can be enabled in the makefile by setting "USB_SERIAL = 0".